 - S$500,000 and above: Access to Syfe’s Private Wealth offerings

 It’s easy to invest in ETFs and much more so when you do it using a robo-advisor.
 Each solution from Syfe is unique and caters to investors of all experience levels.
 Whether you’re looking to generate passive income or simply want your savings to work harder for you, Syfe has you covered.
-This is where your smart money should be at.

 This article was written in partnership with Syfe.